Organization of Yugoslav Nationalists: Slovenia

 The German-speaking minority was also targeted in Slovenia.
-The attacks included bombing newspaper offices, assaults on social events organised by the minority, and public protests against the Germans involving ransacking German-owned homes.
-Furthermore, ORJUNA targeted the Slovene People's Party (SLS) as political enemies of the state and clericalists.
+The attacks included bombing Cillier Zeitung newspaper offices, assaults on social events organised by the minority, and public protests against the Germans involving ransacking German-owned homes.
+Furthermore, ORJUNA targeted the Slovene People's Party as political enemies of the state and clericalists.
 In turn, the Slovenec Catholic political magazine was particularly critical of ORJUNA in Slovenia.

 In 1923, a third of the 10,000 Slovenian ORJUNA members were a part of the Action Groups.
 The Action Groups regularly clashed with KPJ supporters, with the largest such confrontation taking place in late 1923 in Trbovlje, Slovenia, during a miners' strike.
 ORJUNA organised a competing event, and the armed clash resulted in seven deaths.
 ORJUNA competed with the KPJ for influence among workers by establishing its trade unions.
 These efforts were more successful in Dalmatia, Slovenia, and Vojvodina than in other parts of Yugoslavia.